What Are Hallucinogens?

-Mescaline is a naturally occurring psychedelic substance found in the peyote cactus.
-Peyote has been used in Native American tradition as one of the oldest psychedelic agents known.
-Its use was so central to their culture that the Native American Church was founded in 1918 to preserve their right to use the drug.
+Mescaline is a naturally occurring Psychedelic substance found in the Peyote cactus.
+Peyote has been used in Native American traditions and is one of the oldest Psychedelic agents known.
+Its use was so central to indigenous culture that the Native American Church was founded in 1918 to preserve the right to use the drug.

-Mescaline has been suggested to be effective in treating depression and alcoholism, but its negative effects outweigh potential good in the eyes of the government.
+Mescaline has been suggested as effective in treating depression and alcoholism, but its negative effects outweigh its potential good in the eyes of the government.
 It is a Schedule I drug.

 - Distorted sense of body

 - Altered perception of space

 Salvia Divinorum is a Psychoactive plant that can induce hallucinations and visions.
 Sometimes called Sage Of The Seers or the Diviner’s Sage, Salvia Divinorum can produce a sensation of traveling through time and flying or floating above the ground.
 Other physical effects include dizziness, lack of coordination, chills, and nausea.
 Salvia Divinorum is federally legal in the United States, though many states have outlawed sale and possession of the drug.

 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

 A concoction of Synthetic stimulants, Bath Salts don’t have a specific chemical makeup.
 Each batch of Bath Salts may vary slightly, with the primary ingredient often being a man-made form of Cathinone (a substance found in Khat).
 Adding to the inconsistency, many drug labs will slightly alter the drug’s chemical makeup to bypass federal regulation of the substances.
 Bath Salts can cause bizarre and disturbing behavior.
 Many emergency room visits linked to Bath Salts involve the user claiming to have seen demons and monsters.